AnswerDotAI/pythonrunscript/README.md

 ### `uv`

 Another tool which supports PEP732 is [uv](https://docs.astral.sh/uv/guides/scripts/#declaring-script-dependencies).
 It is is excellent and I would recommend it.
-But it only the "script" metadata type.
+But it only implements the "script" metadata type.

 Compared to pythonrunscript, I'd say that `uv` is better choice if: